 Antoine: So you end up in a living room, being served tea, kids running around, and a passionate father showing you his vintage amplifiers, and turntables, regaling you for hours with stories.
 And then he shows you his record collection…which isn’t for sale.

-Jan: When I started, I checked the usual places like ‘Antique Street’ (Lê Công Kiều), and bought something like 60 7” singles.
+Jan: When I started, I checked the usual places like ‘Antique Street’ (Lê Công Kiều), and bought something like sixty 7” singles.
 Most of them were in a bad condition.
-After doing some research, and finding long lists of these records compiled by bloggers, I realised there were hundreds of records and tapes released.
+After doing some research, and finding long lists of these records compiled by bloggers, I realized there were hundreds of records and tapes released.
 I stopped listening to other music, which eventually started to annoy people around me!
-I was constantly looking for auctions on Ebay, and we connected to more and more collectors here in Vietnam.
+I was constantly looking for auctions on eBay, and we connected to more and more collectors here in Vietnam.
 That was often with help of generous Vietnamese friends who would translate.
 I’d explore any ways I could find to connect with collectors.
 For example, on a Facebook post on Hoàng Oanh’s page was a photo of a shelf full of records and tapes.
 I contacted the guy.
 He was very surprised to hear from me.
 And the next thing, I’m on a plane back to Vietnam.
-Prepare yourself to invest a lot of time, do it for passion not for business because it will take more time, money and effort than you could imagine.
+With projects like this prepare do it for passion not for business because it will take more time, money and effort than you could imagine.

-Is there a technical challenge to putting a compilation of ‘lost’ music together?
+Is there a technical challenge to put a compilation of “lost” music together?

 What do you want Saigon Supersound to achieve?